Field Service Operations

 You're winning the work.
-But the business behind it is held together with phone calls and spreadsheets.
+But the business is held together with phone calls and spreadsheets.

 -